Service terms for pilotage

 Smoking on the bridge of a piloted vessel

-4.2 Provision of advance information and submission of pilot orders
+4.2 Provision of advance information and ordering of pilotage services

 4.2.1 Vessels arriving at Finnish ports